IanFLee/jigsaw/README.md

 el.addEventListener(type, fn);
 ```
 ----
-# makeIC(ic)
+# inputC(ic)

-makeIC() is for adding multiple event listeners.
+inputC() is for adding multiple event listeners.

-It takes an input controller object and uses the values to attach event listeners to DOM nodes.
+It takes an 'input controller' object and uses the values to attach event listeners to DOM nodes.

 An input controller looks like this: